 Inserting the Skewers

-To make the orange bird feeder holders, I insert a wooden skewer about 5/8″ down from the cut edge and then all through the middle and out the other side of the orange peel.
+To make the orange bird feeder holders, I inserted a wooden skewer about 5/8″ down from the cut edge, all the way through the middle, and out the other side of the orange peel.

-Then I cut the skewer in half using heavy wire cutters; then, I used the extra half to insert into the orange peel to form a crisis cross.
+Then,, using heavy wire cutters, I cut the skewer in half.
+I inserted the extra half into the orange peel to form a crisis cross.

 Attaching the Twine

-To create a hanger, I cut two pieces of twine 2o inches long.
+I cut two pieces of twine 2o inches long to create a hanger.

-Note: I use twine to make the bird feeder hanger since the birds can use the string in the spring to build their nests.
+Note: I use twine to make the bird feeder hanger because birds can use the string to build their nests in the spring.

 I knot one piece of twine to either end of the same skewer, then repeat the process with the other piece of string.

-Note: Placing the knots away from the orange peel helps to keep the orange bird feeder from flipping over.
+Note: Keeping the knots away from the orange peel helps prevent the orange bird feeder from flipping over.

 I like to form a loop at the top of the twine pieces for hanging.